State Historical Society of Missouri: History

 Establishing an official state historical society had been discussed a few years before its eventual founding in 1898 but did not gain substantial backing until the topic was raised at a January 1898 meeting of the Missouri Press Association.
 Two of the chief supporters were Edwin W. Stephens, later first president of the Society, and Walter Williams, founder of the Missouri School of Journalism, and a third, Isidor Loeb, a member of the University of Missouri's history and political science faculty.
 At the January meeting, the proposal met with support of the members and a committee was established to draw up a constitution and bylaws for a historical society that would serve the state of Missouri.
 In this formative period of the Society's underpinnings, Stephens and Williams sought and received great support from the University of Missouri.
 Such was the support, that the not yet formed Society was given space in present-day Jesse Hall.
 Progress advanced quickly and only four months later, at the association's annual meeting on May 26, the Missouri Press Association voted to create the State Historical Society of Missouri, and named Stephens as its president, as well, Williams as its secretary.

 The Society's leaders sought to see the formal adoption of the historical society by the state.
 In just under a year, their lobbying efforts were awarded by the passage of a bill by the Fortieth General Assembly, signed into law on May 4, 1899, by Governor Lon Stephens, which established the Society as a trustee of the state.
 However, the Society did not receive its first appropriation until 1901.
-That amount was $4,500 dollars, intended to service the Society from 1901 to 1902.
+That amount was $4,500, intended to service the Society from 1901 to 1902.